Get Adobe Flash player

 The Lightning named FRANTZ JEAN as goaltending coach on September 7, 2010.
 Currently entering his 11th season, he works with and develops all goaltenders in the organization.
 Jean has been involved in coaching for more then 30 years.

-During his time in Tampa Bay, Jean has helped produce a Vezina Trophy winner, five Vezina finalists (Vasilevskiy in 2020, 2019 and 2018, Ben Bishop in 2016 and 2014), four NHL All-Star Game participants (Vasilevskiy in 2020, 2019 and 2018, Bishop in 2016) and two NHL Postseason All-Star Team selections (Vasilevskiy in 2019 and Bishop in 2016).
+During his time in Tampa Bay, Jean has helped produce a Vezina Trophy winner, six Vezina finalists (Vasilevskiy in 2021, 2020, 2019 and 2018, Ben Bishop in 2016 and 2014), six NHL All-Star Game participants (Vasilevskiy in 2022, 2021, 2020, 2019 and 2018, Bishop in 2016) and three NHL Postseason All-Star Team selections (Vasilevskiy in 2021 and 2019 and Bishop in 2016).
 Under Jean’s tutelage, Bishop became the franchise’s all-time leader in numerous goaltending statistical categories, many of which have since been overtaken by Vasilevskiy.

 Prior to joining Tampa Bay, Jean spent 12 years with the Moncton Wildcats of the QMJHL.
 During Jean’s time with the Wildcats, the team won two league championships (2005-06, 2009-10) and allowed the least number of goals in a season on four occasions.
 Under his mentorship, Wildcats goalies have earned league MVP, two defensive player of the year, two goaltender of the year, twice first and three times second team All-Star awards and several league goaltending records.
 Jean was also a member of the coaching staff on the 2009 and 2010 Hockey Canada Under 18 teams that won gold medals at the Ivan Hlinka international tournament.